-- The patient has a specific cardiovascular risk (including elevated BP), or an established personal history of cardiovascular disease; - the service user is being admitted as an inpatient - This is a baseline requirement specified in the SPC
+- 1. The patient has a specific cardiovascular risk (including elevated BP), or an established personal history of cardiovascular disease; - 2. the service user is being admitted as an inpatient - 3.
+This is a baseline requirement specified in the SPC

 Upon initiation of an antipsychotic (which should be considered as an individual therapeutic trial) - record indication(s), expected benefits and risks, and estimate a time interval for a change in symptoms (and emergence of side-effects).
 Start with a dose at the lower end of the licensed range and titrate upwards slowly within the dose range in the BNF or SPC.
-Record (with justification) the use of an unlicensed dosage(s) range outside that specified in the BNF/SPC.
+Doses above the maximum effective doses (which may be considerably lower than the maximum licensed dose) for individual antipsychotics should only be exceeded after an adequate trial and where the patient is tolerating the antipsychotic well.
+Record (with justification) the use of an unlicensed dosage(s) range outside that specified in the BNF/SPC (See CLP13 SOP 4 - Prescribing antipsychotic medication above recommended maximum daily doses).

 Monitor and record throughout treatment (and especially during titration) efficacy (including changes in symptoms and behaviour), side-effects, adherence and physical health.
 Record rationale for continuing, changing or stopping medication (and the effects of such changes).
-Allow a trial of an antipsychotic at optimum dosage for at least 4-6 weeks.
+Allow a trial of an antipsychotic at an effectivedose for at least 4-6 weeks.